openvinotoolkit/openvino/src/frontends/onnx/README.md

 * changing topology of the models (like cutting subgraphs, inserting additional inputs and outputs)
 * searching the models in a user-friendly way via tensors and operators names

-The component is written in `C++`. `Python` bindings are also available.
+The component is written in `C++`.
 If you want to contribute to the ONNX Frontend, follow [the common coding style rules](../../../docs/dev/coding_style.md).

 ## Key contacts